Solar Panel Cost Guide in Sioux Falls, SD (2024 Update)

 EcoWatch's Sioux Falls, SD Solar Cost FAQs

-How much does it cost to install solar panels in Sioux Falls?
+What is the average cost of installing solar panels in Sioux Falls?

-This is a hard question to answer precisely, because the cost depends on a variety of factors.
-Broadly speaking, it costs about $17,900 for a 5-kW system and $35,800 for a 10-kW system after the ITC is applied.
-It will be more expensive if you want other solar equipment or higher quality panels, or if you have above-average energy needs.
-On the other hand, you can spend less if you opt for a smaller solar panel system or less expensive solar panels.
+This is a difficult question to answer precisely, because the cost depends on a few different factors.
+Generally speaking, it costs about $17,900 for a 5-kW system and $35,800 for a 10-kW system after the ITC is applied.
+It will be more expensive if you want other solar equipment or more efficient panels, or if you have above-average energy needs.
+On the flip side, you can spend less if you opt for a smaller solar panel system or cheaper solar panels.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.